Your busy routines can use a little self care Sunday to heal your body, nourish your soul and get you ready for a productive week!

-Self-care Sundays is oh so needed and oh so underutilized.
+Self-care Sundays are oh so needed and oh so underutilized.

-We spend the entire week dragging ourselves on, from meeting to office to class to obligation.
-Then we spend our weekends fulfilling other check-marks..
-This birthday dinner, that errand..
-Other things that just add to our never-ending to-do list.
+We spend the entire week dragging ourselves on, from meeting to the office to class to obligation.
+Then we spend our weekends fulfilling other check-marks… This birthday dinner, that errand… Other things that just add to our never-ending to-do list.

 I want you to think about how you spent your weekend.
 Does it fulfill you?
 Or just leave you feeling more exhausted?

-Many of the weekend things we do for fun, like Sunday brunches or night’s out, actually just leave us feeling depleted (both energetically and financially.)
-Our Sunday Fundays actually turn out becoming Sunday Scaries.
+Many of the weekend things we do for fun like Sunday brunches or night’s out, actually just leave us feeling depleted (both energetically and financially.)
+Our Sunday Fundays actually turn out to become Sunday Scaries.
 We enter the week feeling more exhausted than ever and are just playing catch-up until the next weekend.
 That’s no way to live our lives.

 Sundays should be sacred.
 Rejuvenating.
 Healing.
 Empowering.

-- Make a mask you can eat.
 Only put on your face what you would put in your mouth.
-Everything we put on our skin is immediately absorbed into our blood stream, so there is really no difference.
-In fact, what you put on your skin is even more important because there are no barriers between your skin and your blood stream, like our digestive system has.I recommend making my DIY Brightening Turmeric Yogurt and Honey mask that balances skin tone, gets rid of dark spots, clears up acne, reduces fine-lines and hydrates skin..
+Everything we put on our skin is immediately absorbed into our bloodstream, so there is really no difference.
+In fact, what you put on your skin is even more important because there are no barriers between your skin and your bloodstream like our digestive system has.I recommend making my DIY Brightening Turmeric Yogurt and Honey mask that balances skin tone, gets rid of dark spots, clears up acne, reduces fine lines, and hydrates skin..
 All at the same time.
 Get the recipe here.